Axtria® Recognized Again For Its High-Trust, High-Performance Culture By The Great Place To Work® Institute

-Gurugram, India, Jan.
-05, 2022 (GLOBE NEWSWIRE) -- Axtria, a global leader in cloud software and data analytics for the life sciences commercial business, is honored to be Great Place to Work-Certified™.
+Berkeley Heights, New Jersey, Jan.
+06, 2022 (GLOBE NEWSWIRE) -- Axtria, a global leader in cloud software and data analytics for the life sciences commercial business, is honored to be Great Place to Work-Certified™.
 This certification is a significant achievement, and Axtria has doubled the reward with two designations.
 2021 marks the second year Axtria’s US offices have been awarded this certification, while Axtria’s India offices are counting 2021 as their fourth certification in a row.

 These Great Place to Work® certifications, along with a previous Great Place to Work® in IT & IT-BPM recognition in November 2021, are a tremendous testimony of Axtria’s culture.
 The high-trust, high-performance culture helps Axtria’s employees consistently grow and continuously impact the life sciences industry.
 Great Place to Work® is the global authority on workplace culture and leadership behaviors.
 Certification is a mark of a great employee experience.